jdhchow/QuantitativeSportsBetting/Backtesting/WorseTired/README.md

 Bets against teams that are not the favourite and have not been adequately rested.

-I don't believe this strategy is significant.
+## Method
+N/A

+## Results/Status
+The returns from this strategy are not significant.
+It will not be implemented in production.